vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 screens['Screen1'].TxtDescriptionLong.text = LongText
 {% endhighlight %}

+Here's how it works:
+1. Build the table element and fill it with the three attributes.
+Concatenate the key from the operations table.
+2. Execute the XQL.
+The line, `TEXT_LINES = @MyLines INTO @Outputlines` indicates that the table is sent from the caller to SAP and also is returned from SAP.
+3. Iterate of over the text lines of the return table and concatenate the lines to a single string with line breaks.

 ## Result

-The video show the final result.
-The reload of the source is triggered through the button, then the dataflows is triggered automatically.
-And finally the long text is queried from SAP in the refreshed script.
+This video shows the final result.
+The button triggers the reload of the source, and then the dataflow is triggered automatically.
+And finally, the long text is queried from SAP in the refreshed script.

 ![image](/assets/2024-12-03/result.gif)